byui-cse/itm300-course/source/module-02/project-lab.md

 ## Download the following files:

 Use the following commands to download the zip containing the website you are going to host on EC2.
 This will happen after you connect to the EC2 instance via ssh.
+You'll need to run each of these commands one line at a time.

 ```